 - Pay for dependent care expenses like babysitting, daycare, prekindergarten, and registration fees.
 (See list of eligible expenses.)

-- Setting aside a portion of your pay in DCAP reduces your annual taxable income and helps you pay for out-of-pocket dependent care expenses.
+- Set aside a portion of your pay, so it reduces your annual taxable income.

-- DCAP reimburses qualified dependent care expenses so you and your spouse (if married) can attend school, work, or look for work.
-If you have a stay-at-home spouse, you cannot enroll in the DCAP.
+- By reimbursing qualified dependent care expenses so you and your spouse can attend school, work, or look for work.
+(Note: If you have a stay-at-home spouse, you can't enroll in the DCAP.)

 Qualifying dependents include:

-- A dependent under age 13 who qualifies as an Internal Revenue Service (IRS) dependent.
+- Dependents under age 13 who qualify as an Internal Revenue Service (IRS) dependents.

-- A spouse who is physically or mentally incapable of self-care.
+- Spouses who are physically or mentally incapable of self-care.

-- Any other IRS-recognized dependent who is physically and/or mentally incapable of self-care.
+- Any other IRS-recognized dependents who are physically and/or mentally incapable of self-care.